Building Better, Tougher, and Simpler Industrial Systems

 Many industrial automation companies now claim that they offer PAC solutions, but in our experience not all offerings on the market meet the full definition of a PAC.
 In particular the requirement for open, fully flexible, industry-standard software support is often not fully realised.

-The National Instruments LabVIEW Platform includes arguably the most complete true PAC product line currently available on the market.
-CompactRIO is an industrially hard implementation of NI’s innovative Reconfigurable IO (RIO) architecture that combines a real-time embedded controller, reconfigurable FPGA hardware, and ultra-rugged modular I/O in a single LabVIEW programmable device.
+The National Instruments Platform includes arguably the most complete true PAC product line currently available on the market.
+CompactRIO is an industrially hard implementation of NI’s innovative Reconfigurable IO (RIO) architecture that combines a real-time embedded controller, reconfigurable FPGA hardware, and ultra-rugged modular I/O in a single software programmable device.
 It supports multi-channel analog acquisition rates up to 1 MSa/s/Ch, with control loop rates to 10s of kHz.
 It is fully network enabled, and can support multiple simultaneously active industry standard communication protocols.